sand123/auth_require_group_membership/README.md

 Before using it, you have to configure LDAP http://trac.roundcube.net/wiki/Howto_Config/Ldap#ConfiguringRoundcube

-Plugins also allows you
+This plugin also allows you
-* prefilter username with regex to check if it includes only allowed chars
+* pre-filter username with regex to check if it includes only allowed chars
-* log failed attempts with IP and timestamp to file
+* log failed attempts with IP and timestamp to separate file
 * check is user exists in AD before IMAP auth attempt